 To most of the Vietnamese people, Van Mieu represents the intellectual values of the country and they often visit the place before university passing examination or in Lunar New Year to wish for a successful studious career.
 University graduates also visit the temple for their graduation photo.

 Tourists can visit the temple every day except for Monday and national holidays from 8:00 AM to 5:00 PM.
 Admission for adults is 30,000VND and children 15,000VND.

 One Pillar Pagoda

-However the story above is not the reason why One Pillar Pagoda holds a great significance to Hanoians.
-Throughout Vietnam history, many wars had taken place, the country in general and this pagoda in particular was often damaged.
-One pillar pagoda was restored many times by many emperors before being completely ruined in 20th century.
+However, the story above is not the reason why One Pillar Pagoda holds a great significance to Hanoians.
+Throughout Vietnam history, many wars had taken place, the country in general and this pagoda, in particular, was often damaged.
+One pillar pagoda was restored many times by many emperors before being completely ruined in the 20th century.
 The French used mine to destroy it in 1954 before withdrawing from Hanoi.
 After Ho Chi Minh’s government taking over the capital, One Pillar Pagoda was rebuilt again, returning to its original state.